 We retain Techneto, Inc. d/b/a CyberTeam ("CyberTeam"), a third party vendor that reports directly to our president and chief operating officer, to be responsible for identifying, assessing and managing the Company's risks from cybersecurity threats.
-CyberTeam has been with the Company since its inception and has over 25 years of experience in cybersecurity.
+CyberTeam has been with the Company since the Company's inception and has over 25 years of experience in cybersecurity.